DNR wants to hike state park fees

 Those trends didn’t affect all state parks the same, however.
 While Nerstrand Big Woods State Park saw a particularly dramatic increase in usage, recent trends at Rice Lake State Park, traditionally one of the area’s quieter state parks, have been more modest.

-The DNR’s local Area Parks and Trails Supervisor Joel Wagner, who covers Dodge, Freeborn, Mower, Rice and Steele counties, said that the slight increase in day traffic at Rice Lake was offset by a slight decrease in camping.
+The DNR’s local Area Parks and Trails Supervisor Joel Wagner said the slight increase in day traffic at Rice Lake was offset by a slight decrease in camping.

 “It pretty much balanced out, so we didn’t necessarily see an increase in attendance overall,” he said.